What's Up with G.C. | Myths & Curious Statements | Landmarked Properties in G.C. | Waterfront Project Area Views

 Avalon II

-Under construction on Glen Street between the Pistilli Center and the Ferrari dealership, Avalon II will provide 111 luxury units.
+Located on Glen Street between the Pistilli Center and the Ferrari dealership, Avalon II provides 111 luxury units.
 PILOT will be applied to Avalon II for 15 to 17 years.
 The developer is Avalon Bay.

 Click here for more info on Avalon Glen Cove North